-- #3 – Variation Margin – If the investor fails to keep balance in the margin account as a result of which funds fall below maintenance margin the investor receives a margin call and is entitled to bring the margin account equal to the initial margin by the end of the next day.
+- #3 – Variation Margin – If the investor fails to keep balance in the margin account as a result of which funds fall below the maintenance margin, the investor receives a margin call and is entitled to bring the margin account equal to the initial Margin by the end of the next day.
 The extra funds deposited is known as variation margin.

-- If two investors agree to trade on an asset for a certain price in the future there are the number of risks involved as one of the investors may decide to back out the deal due to lack of available financial resources to honor the agreement.
-So here margins play an important role in avoiding defaults on contracts.
+- If two investors agree to trade on an asset for a specific price in the future, there are the number of risks involved, as one of the investors may decide to back out the deal due to a lack of available financial resources to honor the agreement.
+So here, margins play an essential role in avoiding defaults on contracts.

-- It facilitates daily settlement to avoid adverse movements of asset i.e. when there is a decrease in future price so that the margin account of the investor with the long position is reduced and the investor broker has to pay the exchange which is then passed on to the investor with a short position.
-Similarly, when the future price increases short position pays money to the in-investor broker of the long position.
+- It facilitates daily settlement to avoid adverse movements of an asset, i.e. when there is a decrease in future price so that the margin account of the investor with the long position is reduced and the investor broker has to pay the exchange, which is then passed on to the investor with a short position.
+Similarly, when the future price increases, the short position pays money to the in-investor broker of the long position.

-- The main disadvantage of buying an asset on a margin that losses can also be magnified. consider the above example, if your stock instead goes down from $20 per share to $10, now the value of an investment is worth $1000 which is equivalent to margin loan of $1000 so the entire investment is lost leaving an investor with zero return.
+- The main disadvantage of buying an asset on a margin is that losses may also get magnified.
+Consider the above example, if your stock instead goes down from $20 per share to $10, now the value of an investment is worth $1000, which is equivalent to a margin loan of $1000, so the entire investment is lost, leaving an investor with zero return.

-- An interest charge is also a major concern.
-An investor needs to pay the interest on the money borrowed from brokerage firm so there is pressure on him to earn more than just to cover interest payment as a result of which he might invest in a risky asset that offers a higher return but comes with higher risks too.
+- An interest charge is also a significant concern.
+An investor needs to pay the interest on the money borrowed from a brokerage firm, so there is pressure on him to earn more than just to cover interest payment as a result of which he might invest in a risky asset that offers a higher return, but comes with higher risks too.

-Buying on margin involves minimum investment amount to be deposited in a margin account and allows a trader/investor to borrow the balance from a broker and the account is adjusted daily to reflect gains and losses.
-Margins are an important aspect which allows a trader to trade in various financial products, such as futures, options as well as stocks.
+Buying on Margin involves a minimum investment amount to be deposited in a margin account and allows a trader/investor to borrow the balance from a broker.
+The account is adjusted daily to reflect gains and losses.
+Margins are an essential aspect which allows a trader to trade in various financial products, such as futures, options as well as stocks.